abyssDS/sfmlWiki/Faq.md

 ## <a name="main_"/>Main

-### <a name="whatis"/>What is SFML ?
+### <a name="whatis"/>What is SFML?

 SFML is a simple to use and portable API, written in C++.
 You can think of it as an object oriented SDL.
-SFML is made of modules in order to be as usefull as possible for everyone.
+SFML is made of modules in order to be as useful as possible for everyone.
 You can use SFML as a minimalist window system in order to use OpenGL, or as a complete multimedia library full of features to build video games or multimedia softwares.

 You can find a more specific presentation of its features on [this page](http://www.sfml-dev.org/features.php).

 ### <a name="platforms"/>On which platforms is SFML currently available?

 SFML is currently available and fully functional in Windows (Vista, XP, 2000, 98) as well as Linux.
 A port of the current version to MacOS is in progress.
-SFML works both on 32 and 64 bit systems.
+SFML works on both 32 and 64 bit systems.

 ### <a name="languages"/>In which languages in SFML available?